 Why Soil Resistivity Matters

 Soil resistivity (measured in ohm-metres) sets how readily current spreads from an earth electrode into the ground.
 It directly drives the electrode resistance and therefore the earth potential rise during a fault.
 Real ground is layered — a dry, high-resistivity topsoil over a wetter, lower-resistivity layer, or the reverse — and those layers change the answer, so the survey has to reveal them.
+A small rod electrode "feels" mostly the shallow soil; a large grid is dominated by the deep layers.
+That's why the same site can need a very different electrode depending on which layer governs.

 The Wenner Method (Four-Probe)